History of Sparta: Persian Intervention

-The terms of surrender
+Conquest of Athens

 After the Battle of Aegospotami the Spartan navy sailed where it pleased unopposed.
 A fleet of 150 ships entered the Saronic Gulf to impose a blockade on Piraeus.
 Athens was cut off.
 In the winter of 404 the Athenians sent a delegation to King Agis at Deceleia proposing to become a Spartan ally if only they would be allowed to keep the walls intact.
 He sent them on to Sparta.
 The delegation was turned back on the road by the ephors.
 After hearing the terms they suggested the Athenians return with better ones.

 The Athenians appointed Theramenes to discuss the matter with Lysander, but the latter had made himself unavailable.
 Theramenes found him, probably on Samos.
 After a wait of three months he returned to Athens saying that Lysander had delayed him and that he was to negotiate with Sparta directly.
 A board of nine delegates was appointed to go with Thermenes to Sparta.
 This time the delegation was allowed to pass.

 The disposition of Athens was then debated in the Spartan assembly, which apparently had the power of debate, of veto and of counterproposition.
 Moreover, the people in assembly were the final power.
 Corinth and Thebes proposed that Athens be leveled and the land be turned into a pasture for sheep.
 Agis, supported by Lysander, also recommended the destruction of the city.
 The assembly refused, stating that they would not destroy a city that had served Greece so well in the past, alluding to Athens' contribution to the defeat of the Persians.

 Instead the Athenians were offered terms of unconditional surrender: the long walls must be dismantled, Athens must withdraw from all states of the Delian League and Athenian exiles must be allowed to return.
 The Athenians could keep their own land.
 The returning delegates found the population of Athens starving to death.
 The surrender was accepted in assembly in April, 404, 27 years after the start of the war, with little opposition.
 A few weeks later Lysander arrived with a Spartan garrison.
 They began to tear down the walls to the tune of pipes played by young female pipers.
 Lysander reported to the ephors that "Athens is taken."
 The ephors complained of his wordiness, stating that "taken" would have been sufficient.

 Some modern historians have proposed a less altruistic reason for the Spartans' mercy—the need for a counterweight to Thebes—though Anton Powell sees this as an excess of hindsight.
 It is doubtful that the Spartans could have predicted that it would be Thebes that would someday pose a serious threat, later defeating the Spartans at the Battle of Leuctra.
 Lysander's political opponents may have defended Athens not out of gratitude, but out of fear of making Lysander too powerful.